Clinical Psychology (PsyD)

 - Clinical Psychopathology

 - Assessment III: Cognitive Functioning

-- Integrative Life Span Development I and II
+- Integrative Life Span Psychology I and II

-- Professional Development & Practicum I and II
+- Professional Development and Practicum I and II

 - Intervention Techniques: Psychodynamic Psychotherapy

 - Interprofessional Education